bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  ~~~

 Note: You need provide the original key and chain again when updating the
-addon even if those are not changed.
+add-on even if those are not changed.

 ## HTTPS Redirects